qwertyfix/CTF-Writeups/Platforms/Root-Me/App-System/ELF_x64_Basic_heap_overflow/README.md

 ```

 The vulnerability is that we can call a shell if we change the command inside cmd, from ```"/bin/ls -l "``` to ```"/bin/sh"```
+This can be done using the gets function.
+We enter a value in arg and can go beyond the size of arg, that is, more than 32 bytes + metadata, to reach cmd.